pryoxy/371PongProject/CS371_Fall23_ProjectV1/README.txt

 Known Bugs
 ==========
-- The server doesn't work because the logic isn't yet written.
+- Every couple frames, the ball has fluctuations.
+- There is a bit of a lag.
-- The client doesn't speak to the server
+- The server produces a JSONDecodeError that we cannot seem to debug.